-When I came to plant out the first batch of broad beans which had been grown in the same soil, with a bit of added decomposed wood bark/leaf mould, in the greenhouse, nearly 80 % of the tipped out pots had an earthworm amongst the bean roots.
+When I came to plant out the first batch of broad beans which had been grown in the same soil, with just a little added decomposed wood bark and leaf mould, in the greenhouse border, nearly 80 % of the tipped-out pots had an earthworm amongst the bean roots.

 What was a striking contrast was that as I started to lift and replant the Narcissus ‘Topolino’ from an apparently identical Big Bag of soil to the leeks, for the first 3 weeks (10 bulbs lifted per week), not a single worm was evident amongst the plant roots, and barely a single worm was disturbed in the big bag soil.
 Now the statisticians will tell me that this is not statistically significant, but I have already raised the issue of why Narcissi often perform poorly in the second year from planting, and indeed this is why I am experimenting with the issue of when to move Narcissus bulbs after flowering.

-About this time I caught a radio 4 programme on earthworms by Sir David Attenborough which added some fascinating background information on the earthworm scene.
-Apparently Europe has over 200 species, and indeed there were that number once in the UK, but all were lost in the last Ice Age.
+About this time, I caught a BBC Radio 4 programme on earthworms by Sir David Attenborough which added some fascinating background information on the earthworm scene.
+Europe has over 200 species, and indeed there were that number once in the UK, but all were lost in the last Ice Age.
 Recolonization took place as the ice retreated northwards, but only 25 species made it back to Britain before sea levels rose and the English Channel was formed.

 Charles Darwin studied them in great detail, and wrote a definitive work on their ecology, and more recently the English added another footnote to their eccentricity by establishing the annual World Championship for Worm Charming in Cheshire.
-Now running for over 30 years, anyone interested can see fascinating video footage on You Tube of hordes of teams each trying to coax out the maximum number of worms from their allocated 3×3 metre plot in the allotted 30 minutes, using only a garden fork twisted, twanged or tweaked in the playing field’s sward, with various musical accompaniments.
+Now running for over 30 years, anyone interested can see bizarre video footage, below, of hordes of teams each trying to coax out the maximum number of worms from their allocated 3×3 metre plot in the allotted 30 minutes, using only a garden fork twisted, twanged or tweaked in the playing field’s sward, with various musical accompaniments.
 The maximum ever achieved was 511 from one of these small plots, though last year the winner only managed 43 since the event occurred after a prolonged dry spell.

 This confirmed another personal finding that I made for the first time last year.
 In periods of extreme dry weather earthworms aestivate, or become inactivate, to survive such inclement conditions.
 They evacuate their bowels, and often tie themselves into a tight ball.
 In the photo below you’ll see an actual knotted earthworm, which my grandson Dan and I found whilst digging up early potatoes last June.
 In the end we found 3 more.